Geometric pressure for multimodal maps of the interval: More on generalized multimodal maps

 The part 2 says that the maximal repeller $K(f)$ in $\hI$ satisfies Darboux property.
 To see this notice that if $x\in K(f)$ i.e. its forward trajectory stays in $\hI$, then obviously the forward trajectory of its every preimage $y$ in $\hI$ stays in $\hI$, hence $y\in K(f)$, which yields Darboux property for $K(f)$.

 \end{proof}

-In particular we have proved \begin{coro} For each triple $(f,U,K)$ as above, $f$ being $C^2$, Darboux, topologically transitive, there exists a reduced triple $(f,K, {\bf{U}})$ with no attracting periodic orbits in $\hI_K$ and with at most finite number of indifferent periodic orbits in $\hI_K$, all of them in $K$. \end{coro}
+\begin{coro} For each triple $(f,K,U)$ as above, $f$ being $C^2$, Darboux, topologically transitive, there exists a reduced quadruple $(f,K, \hI_K, {\bf{U}})\in \sA$ with no attracting periodic orbits in $\hI_K$ and with at most finite number of periodic orbits that are not hyperbolic repelling, in $K$, hence in $\hI_K$. \end{coro}

+Notice that for this finiteness in $\hI_K$ (or $K$) we do not need to assume BD (bounded distortion).

+\begin{proof} The existence of $(f,K, \hI_K, {\bf{U}})\in \sA$ with no attracting periodic orbits in $\hI_K$ was proved in Proposition~\ref{reduce}.
+To prove the finiteness of the set of periodic orbits in $K$ that are not hyperbolic repelling suppose that there exists a strictly monotone sequence of points $p_n\in K$ such that $ p_n\to p$ and all $p_n$, all have the same minimal period $m$ and all lie in an open interval $T$ with one end at $p$ and $f^m$ is strictly monotone on $T$.
+Then for $n$ large enough the set $[p_{n},p_{n+2})\cap K$ is non-empty as containing $p_{n+1}$ and its forward trajectory by $f$ does not contain $p$.
+This contradicts topological transitivity of $f|_K$.

+Finally use the fact that the set of possible periods $m$ of non-hyperbolic periodic orbits is finite, see \cite[Ch.
+IV, Theorem B]{dMvS}.
+Compare Proof of Proposition A2.